 Enjoy the peace of mind that comes with your host owning the unit (Translation: No risk to you of unpleasant landlord drama or last minute cancellation surprises due to the threat of eviction);

 Please be a responsible adult and do your due diligence as to whether the Mission neighborhood is an appropriate fit for you.
-(Hint: If Applebee's and Cheesecake Factory are your ideas of reputable urban destinations, try something closer to the airport--in San Jose.)
-Requests for cancellation/refund based on geographic and/or socio-economic preferences will not be honored.

 I encourage an open-door household.
 This means that you will know I am at home sleeping if my bedroom door is closed.
 I strongly encourage guests to adopt the same practice.
 When doors are left the house is lighted by sunlight and this openness adds to the family atmosphere and eliminates doubt about the need to keep voices low.
 Please speak with me if you have any concerns about this approach;